 Consultancy, UK and Europe

 At university Barbara was sponsored by the RAF and the Royal Academy of Engineering and, through a leadership award at the academy, experienced some interesting projects around the world.
-After graduating, Barbara joined Mace and nearly two decades later has an amazing career that enables her to use her experience right across western Europe for our global clients.
+After graduating, Barbara joined Mace and nearly two decades later has an amazing career that enables her to deploy her breadth of skills and experience to deliver complex and challenging programmes for clients in the UK and overseas.

 - How did your past career lead you to Mace?